manuarora700/manuarora.in/README.md

   </a>
   </p>

+# UPDATE 🚀

+Added [Tailwind Box Shadows](https://manuarora.in/boxshadows) - Get a curated list of box shadows - Click to copy and paste to enable box shadows on your cards seamlessly!
+Comes with a feature to convert vanilla CSS code to Tailwind JIT code.

 # manuarora.in

 This is my personal website.
 Here I write blogs, add code snippets, code live demos, and add resources for everybody else to look refer.